 The famed Blackwater 100 was the original GNCC race, and it took place in the same part of the state as Snowshoe.
 So to celebrate the Blackwater heritage, the Snowshoe race starts “in town.”
 Unlike a typical GNCC dead-engine start in a field, riders at the Snowshoe line up on a paved road in groups of five.
-They start live engine every five seconds, which makes for a spectacular scene.
+They start live engine every 10 seconds, which makes for a spectacular scene.

 But once the riders are on the course, everything beautiful disappears.
 A few miles of the course make up simply the roughest, toughest section of GNCC track you’ll see all year.
 Deep mud bogs, massive tree roots and hills going both up, and down, are enough to stop almost everyone, and if not for the help of the ever determined “mud fleas” (GNCC fans) some sections may not be passable at all.

 The soil of Snowshoe is a black loamy dirt that is absolutely incredible in the dry spots, then sticky and nasty when it's wet.
 Couple that with the rocks, roots, and everything else and it's no wonder why Snowshoe is so tough.

 In the tradition of the old Blackwater, which was known as “America's Toughest Race,” the Snowshoe GNCC is the ultimate test for a cross-country racer.
 Luckily, the course also features a few miles of gravel road, which provides a much-needed rest.